-- Each unit will accommodate 2 parking spaces in the garage and 2 spaces in the driveway between the unit and the sidewalk - 20 visitor parking spaces are provided and shown on sheet 2, which meets requirements so a deviation is not required.
-In addition, on-street parking will be allowed except where there are site distance constraints. (e.g. on the inside curve between units 48 53). - Snow stockpiling locations have been provided and shown on the landscape plan sheets. - Bicycle Parking is provided and shown on sheet 2, also per requirements.
-A total of 8 bicycle spaces are provided..

-- Parking Lot Design and Accessory Structures: No deviations are being requested at this time. - Mail service is to be provided through the use of mailbox clusters with specific locations to be provided at the time of Site Plan Review.
+- 21 parking spaces are provided and shown on sheet 2, which meets requirements so a deviation is not required - Snow stockpiling will be allowed on two parking spots at all three parking locations. - Bicycle Parking is provided and shown on sheet 2, also per requirements.
+A total of 8 bicycle spaces are provided adjacent to the pool. - Parking Lot Design and Accessory Structures: No deviations are being requested at this time.